A series of pages which look at different types of passenger trains

 As speeds increase and journey times shorten so there is an increased likelihood of arriving at a person's chosen destination before having had enough time to eat a meal - and pay for it!
 Especially when (as with any quality restaurant) the time taken for the chef to personally prepare the fresh food and cook the meal is also taken into account.

 The airline industry has also experienced these issues, plus has found that because of the very limited space on the aircraft the preparation of meals for every passenger can be physically "very challenging".

 The "full service" airlines deal with these issues by serving their passengers complimentary 'tray' meals which are prepared in advance (at a central catering facility off the aircraft) with hot foods being rapidly reheated / warmed up (often in a microwave oven) before serving.
 Meanwhile on all but the shortest flights the "budget" airlines usually sell light refreshments from trolleys which the crew wheel along the galley.

-Some rail services now emulate the airlines by offering their first class passengers airline style at-seat complimentary drinks and 'tray' meals which are also prepared in advance at a central catering facility, and (some of them) even offer the option whereby passengers who require special meals (eg: vegetarian) can pre-book them in advance of travelling.
-(OK sometimes breakfast also includes some non-tray items too, such as breads and croissants, as seen below - right.
+Some rail services now emulate the airlines by offering their first class passengers airline style at-seat complimentary drinks and 'tray' meals which are also prepared in advance at a central catering facility, and (some of them) even offer the option whereby passengers who require special meals (eg: vegetarian, ceoliac, gluten-free, etc.,) can pre-book them in advance of travelling.
+(Sometimes breakfast also includes some non-tray items too, such as breads and croissants, as seen below - right).

 |The full English breakfast on a Virgin trains.